IBM/terraform-aws-gdp/examples/collector/README.md

 Scroll down towards the bottom of the file and locate this line.

-`send "store system aggregator ip-address\r"`
+`send "register management ip-address 8443\r"`

-Replace ip-address with the IP address of the aggregator.
+Replace ip-address with the IP address of the central manager.
 Then save the file.

 ## 2. Run the Terraform process